chinonso810/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 7 -The file 8-print_diagsums.c contains a function that prints the sum of the two diagonals of a square matrix of integers.

+8 -Created the file 100-set_string.c contains a function that sets the value of a pointer to a char.

 8